ARTIST PROFILE

 NEW SEASON

+Winter marks the end of one season and beginning of the next, yet winter also symbolizes death, struggle, renewal, rebirth, and transience, as well as hope, rest, and recovery.
 Snow tacitly transforms the landscape in a simultaneously peaceful and brutal manner; returning beauty and order to the harvested fields and bringing nutrients and protection to the seeds of native plants.
-Snow represents peace, purity, and light; as well as fmelancholy, death, and immense silence.
+Snow represents peace, purity, and light while simultaneously encompassing themes of melancholy, death, and immense silence.